dhata/Cereal_Killer/GameDesignDoc.md

   1. Object A - Balloon
   	* moves straight, at any angle
   	* enters from N W E, exits from S E W
+  	* gives 1 crystal and 5 points
   2. Object B - Clover
   	* moves straight.
 After moving forward 10 paces, begins moving backward by 5 paces, then forward 10 paces again
   	* enters from N W E, exits from S E W
+  	* gives 2 crystals and 8 points
-  3. Object C - Moon
+  3. Object C - Diamond
   	* moves zig zag.
 Moves forward 5 paces, then turns 45 degrees left, moves forward 5 paces, then turns 45 degrees right, repeat
   	* enters from N W E, could exit any side
+  	* gives 5 crystals and 20 points
-  4. Object D - Diamond
+  4. Object D - Moon
   	* moves straight back and forth across the screen, bounces off the sides
   	* enters from the any side, does not exit unless destroyed
+  	* gives 4 crystals and 15 points
   5. Object E - Star
   	* moves randomly up, down, left right
   	* doesn't leave the screen.
 The number of stars cumulates and makes the game harder
-  	* not killable, when it collides with other objects it destroys them
+  	* dies after being hit 4 times, when it collides with other objects it destroys them
+  	* does not give any crystal or point rewards.
   6. Object F - Player (crystal)
   	* moves horizontally on the bottom of the screen.
   	* starts in the middle of the screen